-Championship pairings set for flag football tournament Buddy Rogers, intramural director, has announced the tournament pairings for the flag football championship.
-In Monday's matchup, Lambda Chi Alpha No. 1 played Sigma Alpha Epsilon No. 2, Kappa Alpha No. 1 played Champs, Affa Kaffa Daffa played BUS, and Pi Kappa Alpha No. 2, played Sigma Alpha Epsilon No. 1.
+Buddy Rogers, intramural director, has announced the tournament pairings for the flag football championship.
+In Monday's matchup, Lambda Chi Alpha No. 1 played Sigma Alpha Epsilon No. 2, Kappa Alpha No. Epsilon No. 2, Kappa Alpha No. 1 played Champs, Affa Kaffa Daffa played BUS, and Pi Kappa Alpha No. 2, played Sigma Alpha Epsilon No. 1.
+In today's action, Sigma Phi Epsilon No. 1, played the winner.

-In today's action, Sigma Phi Epsilon No. 1 plays the winner of the AKD-BUS game, Tau Kappa Epsilon No. 1 meets the winner of the Pike No. 2 SAE No. 1 contest, Pi Kappa Alpha No. 1 will go against the victor of the Lambda Chi No. 1 SAE No. 2 game, and Sigma Phi Epsilon will play the winner of the KA No. 1 Champs game.
+Epsilon No. 1 plays the winner of the AKD-BUS game, Tau Kappa Epsilon No. 1 meets the winner of the Pike No. 2 SAE No. 1 contest, Pi Kappa Alpha No. 1 will go against the victor of the Lambda Chi No. 1 SAE No. 2 game, and Sigma Phi Epsilon will play the winner of the KA No. 1 Champs game.
 Rogers also announced that basketball rosters are due Wednesday.
 He said he would like to have the teams playing each other before the Christmas break.
 Each team is allowed a maximum of 15 and a minimum of 12 players on each squad.
-To the girl who knows what she wants but not where to find it.
-Match your style with our many distinctive designs.
-And ask us about our famous Orange Blossom guarantee.